KadamShweta04/SAT/server/docs/index.rst

    & V(e_1) \cap V(e_2) \neq \{\}\quad \forall e_1,e_2 \in E

 The second of such constraints is FOREST.
 Which enforces, that the graph on page :math:`p` is acyclic.
 To encode this new variables have to be introduced.
 One type for the parent relationship and one for the ancestor relationship.
 The ancestor relationship is used to forbid cyclic graphs.
-The detailed formulation is described in chapter 2.1 of this paper :cite:`Bekos2015`.
+The detailed formulation is described in chapter 2.1 of :cite:`Bekos2015`.

 The TREE constraint is also described there.
-It basically adds the a additional variable to indicate if one node is the root of the tree and allows only one root.
+It basically adds the a additional variable to indicate if one node is the root of the tree.
+Following this at most one root is allowed.

 The implementation of this constraints is located in :func:`~be.model.SatModel.add_page_constraints`

 Additional constraints
 ----------------------

 The application supports a wide variety of additional constraints the user can impose on the given problem instance.
-In the following the there will be a short description of the constraint in text form followed by the logical projection.
+In the following, the there will be a short description of the constraint in text form followed by the logical projection.
 The title will represent the constraint type accepted by the API.
 The implementation to this constraints is found in :func:`~be.model.SatModel.add_additional_constraints`.

 EDGES_ON_PAGES
 ~~~~~~~~~~~~~~

 This constraint forces the given edges :math:`E^*` to a given pages :math:`P^*`.
-The implementation is simply
+The implementation is simply:

 .. math::
       \bigwedge_{p \in P^*} \phi_p(e) \quad \forall e \in E^*